Scholium Group plc

 Each non-executive Director performs either a board or board level function within another organisation and in addition advice is received from the Group’s professional advisers.
 Each executive director has the advice and counsel of the non-executive directors available to them, as well as attending appropriate courses and seminars organised by their network of professional services organisations.
 These are the principal means by which their skills and knowledge are kept up-to-date.

 All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association.

 The Board makes decisions regarding the appointment and removal of Directors, and there is a formal, rigorous and transparent procedure for appointments.
 The Company’s Articles of Association require that one-third of the Directors must stand for re-election by shareholders annually in rotation; that all Directors must stand for re-election at least once every three years; and that any new Directors appointed during the year must stand for election at the AGM immediately following their appointment.
 David Harland, Bernard Shapero and Philip Tansey were appointed to the Board during the year and Philip Blackwell will retire by rotation this year, and, being eligible, offer themselves for re-election.

 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
 In addition, the Directors have direct access to the advice and services of the Company Secretary and Chief Financial Officer.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-Jasper Allen is shortly to commence an evaluation of the individual contributions of each of the Board to ensure that:
+David Harland as the new Chairman will shortly commence an evaluation of the individual contributions of each of the Board to ensure that:

 - their contribution is relevant and effective